rinigus/osmscout-server-fonts/README.md

-# osmscout-server-fonts
+# OSM Scout Server Module: Fonts

-OSM Scout Server Module: Fonts
+This is a repository containing OSM Scout Server Module: Fonts.